 Nasal polyps are linked to allergic rhinitis, asthma, aspirin allergy, sinus infections, acute and chronic infections, something stuck in the nose, and cystic fibrosis.
-But many times the cause is unknown.
+But many times, the cause is unknown.
 Sometimes, people get them before they develop asthma or sinusitis.

-Some experts think that symptoms of allergies -- including runny nose, sneezing, and itching -- make some people more likely to get nasal polyps.
+Some experts think that symptoms of allergies -- including a runny nose, sneezing, and itching -- make some people more likely to get nasal polyps.
 But the allergy connection is controversial.
 Other researchers think that sinus infections are to blame.

 Unfortunately, nasal polyps tend to come back if the irritation, allergy, or infection continues.
 So you may need to keep using a corticosteroid spray and get checkups with a nasal endoscope every now and then.

 In general, medications such as antihistamines and decongestants aren’t great at managing nasal polyps.
-But you may need antihistamines to control allergies or antibiotics if you have an infection before you start on steroids.
+But you may need antihistamines, to control allergies, or antibiotics, if you have an infection, before you start on steroids.

 The doctor would likely use a small nasal telescope that removes nasal polyps.
 You can go home the same day as the surgery.